✓ Updated February 2026

 Frequently Asked Questions

-When's the absolute best time to visit Boston if I want to experience the city without the biggest crowds?
+When's the absolute best time to visit Boston to catch the fall foliage without the peak crowds?

 I'm planning to use public transport.
-How easy is the 'T' to navigate for a first-timer?
+How's the 'T' for getting around Boston?

 What is the cheapest month to visit Boston, Massachusetts, USA?